 Official: Fire still burning hours after Iowa derailment

-There are 3 comments on the WZVN-TV Fort Myers story from 11 hrs ago, titled Official: Fire still burning hours after Iowa derailment.
-In it, WZVN-TV Fort Myers reports that:
+There are 3 comments on the CBS Atlanta story from 6 min ago, titled Official: Fire still burning hours after Iowa derailment.
+In it, CBS Atlanta reports that:

 The New York City medical examiner's office will not release the cause and manner of death for Russia's ambassador to the United Nations.
 The New York City medical examiner's office will not release the cause and manner of death for Russia's ambassador to the United Nations.